banksJeremy/kia/readme.md

 This software and related files are released under the [CC0 1.0 Public Domain Dedication](http://creativecommons.org/publicdomain/zero/1.0/).

-dNeSQue was created by Jeremy Banks <<jeremy@jeremybanks.ca>>.
+kia was created by Jeremy Banks <<jeremy@jeremybanks.ca>>.
 A full list of contributors [may be found though GitHub](https://github.com/jeremybanks/kia/contributors).

-dNeSQue may use the following software/libraries.
+kia may use the following software/libraries.
 They are available under MIT/BSD-style licenses:

 - [virtualenv](http://www.virtualenv.org/) (Python environment manager)
 - [Distribute](http://packages.python.org/distribute/) (Python module distribution manager)